• Skip to primary navigation

 How To Make Matcha Tea Without A Traditional Whisk

-Published: Mar 14, 2019 · Modified: Jun 7, 2023 by Mary Ann Rollano · 2 Comments I independently review every recommendation.
-May contain affiliate links.
+Published: Mar 14, 2019 · Modified: Jun 7, 2023 by Mary Ann Rollano · 2 Comments I independently review all recommendations.
+Some links may earn commissions to support this publication.

 Here's a simple way to make matcha tea without a bamboo whisk.
 To make matcha tea in the traditional Japanese tea ceremony, you need a whisk or chasen.
 What if you don't have a bamboo whisk?